mozilla/pontoon/docs/dev/first-contribution.rst

 first need to be able to run that project on your computer.*

 The recommended method of installing Pontoon is using ``docker`` and our scripts.
-That is very simple if your computer is running with Linux or macOS, you can just follow the instructions in our `Developer Setup Documentation <https://mozilla-pontoon.readthedocs.io/en/latest/dev/setup.html>`__.
+It is straightforward if your computer is running with Linux or macOS, in which case you can just follow the instructions in our `Developer Setup Documentation <https://mozilla-pontoon.readthedocs.io/en/latest/dev/setup.html>`__.

 If you are running Windows on your computer, installing Pontoon might be